CityOfDetroit/iet/src/posts/how-we-built-ddot-info.md

 We were able to take advantage of previous work to get started quickly - in 2012 Detroit's Code for America fellows built the [TextMyBus](https://www.codeforamerica.org/past-projects/textmybus) SMS application and configured a [OneBusAway REST API](http://developer.onebusaway.org/modules/onebusaway-application-modules/1.1.14/api/where/index.html) endpoint for realtime data that we can share.
 We also get regular [GTFS (General Transit Feed Specification)](https://developers.google.com/transit/gtfs/) updates from DDOT which reflect the fixed route schedules; you can find it on the city's open data portal [here](https://data.detroitmi.gov/Transportation/DDOT-GTFS-file/y62d-bvsz).

 We wanted to create nicely formatted schedules that mimicked the printed schedules as closely as possible.
-In order to do that, we needed to do some semi-manual editing of the GTFS data, including populate the `timepoint` field in `stop_times.txt` - this field "specifies which stop_times the operator will attempt to strictly adhere to (timepoint=1), and that other stop times are estimates (timepoint=0)" (via the [GTFS best practices](http://gtfs.org/best-practices/#stop_times_3)).
+In order to do that, we needed to do some semi-manual editing of the GTFS data, including populate the `timepoint` field in `stop_times.txt`.
+This field "specifies which `stop_times` the operator will attempt to strictly adhere to (`timepoint=1`), and that other stop times are estimates (`timepoint=0`)" (via the [GTFS best practices](http://gtfs.org/best-practices/#stop_times)).

 We spent a couple hours recording the `stop_id` for each timepoint in each direction for each route.
 After loading the GTFS data into a [PostgreSQL](https://www.postgresql.org) database using this handy [GTFS SQL importer](https://github.com/fitnr/gtfs-sql-importer), we used Python to loop through each route and direction and set the `timepoint` field.
 The next step was to use Python to create the schedule table structure as JSON, which our application could consume.